Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus

 \section{Abstract}

 The dynamics of a neural model for hippocampal place cells storing spatial maps is studied.
 In the absence of external input, depending on the number of cells and on the values of control parameters (number of environments stored, level of neural noise, average level of activity, connectivity of place cells), a 'clump' of spatially-localized activity can diffuse, or remains pinned due to crosstalk between the environments.
-In the single-environment case, the macroscopic coefficient of diffusion of the clump is calculated analytically from first principles, and corroborated by numerical simulations.
-In the multi-environment case the heights and the widths of the pinning barriers are analytically characterized with the replica method.
-Possible mechanisms enhancing mobility are proposed, and tested.
+In the single-environment case, the macroscopic coefficient of diffusion of the clump and its effective mobility are calculated analytically from first principles, and corroborated by numerical simulations.
+In the multi-environment case the heights and the widths of the pinning barriers are analytically characterized with the replica method; diffusion within one map is then in competition with transitions between different maps.
+Possible mechanisms enhancing mobility are proposed and tested.